Jaeson-gram/OOP-Classes/README.md

 # OOP-Classes
-I'm revisiting Java, and I'll be documenting my progress here, as I didn't before.
-Starting off with OOP 001: Classes and Constructors.
+I'm revisiting Java, and I'll be documenting my progress here, because I didn't before.
+After a lil brushing ups, I'm starting off here with OOP 001: Classes and Constructors.
+Here's the popular 'Bank Account' project - where I utilised 'Constructor Overloading' and '..
+Chaining', a 'Car' class - where I used Setters to set rules by which anyone setting a variable will abide, and a 'Customer' class - well, just something light to seal things up.